Integrable scalar cosmologies with matter and curvature: Adding matter and curvature to the integrable models of Fr e, Sa gnot ti and Sorin

-In the case of no matter and zero curvature, the Lagrangian obtained with the above positions has the special triangular form \eqref{triax}.
+In the case of no matter and zero curvature, the Lagrangian obtained with the above positions has the harmonic triangular form \eqref{triax}.
 Let us make the same positions in our framework with matter and curvature, and search for other triangular cases.
-Eqs.\,\eqref{VCase3}, \eqref{gau3} and \eqref{coor3} yield for the Lagrangian \eqref{eL} and for the energy \eqref{efun} the following expressions:
+Eqs.\,\eqref{VCase3}\eqref{gau3}\eqref{coor3} yield for the Lagrangian \eqref{eL} and for the energy \eqref{efun} the following expressions:

-We aim to classify the cases with matter or curvature in which the Lagrangian \eqref{l3} has a triangular form.
-It is evident that a triangular structure cannot be attained when $k \neq 0$; thus, we set $k=0$ and search for triangular cases with matter (i.e., with $\Oms \neq 0$).
-Below we report a list of such cases; in each one of these cases, the admissible solutions are those fulfilling the energy constraint $E=0$ and the condition $x(t) >0$ (cf. Eq.\,\eqref{coor3}). \paragraph{i) $\boma{k = 0}$, $\boma{w = -1}$ (cosmological constant).} The Lagrangian \eqref{l3} and the energy \eqref{eqen} read
+It is evident that the Lagrangian \eqref{l3} cannot have a triangular structure when $k \neq 0$; thus, we set $k=0$ and search for triangular cases with matter, i.e., with $\Oms \neq 0$.
+Below we give a list of such cases; in each one of these cases, the admissible solutions are those fulfilling the energy constraint $\Ec=0$ and the condition $x(t) >0$ (see Eq.\,\eqref{coor3}). \paragraph{i) $\boma{k = 0}$, $\boma{w = -1}$ (cosmological constant).} The Lagrangian \eqref{l3} and the energy \eqref{eqen} read